vacp2p/rfc/content/docs/rfcs/10/README.md

 /ipfs/id/push/1.0.0
 ```

-respectively, as basic means for capability discovery.
+Respectively, as basic means for capability discovery.
 These protocols are anyway used by the libp2p connection establishment layer Waku v2 is built on.
-We plan to introduce a new Vac capability discovery protocol with better anonymity properties and more functionality.
+We plan to introduce a new Vac capability discovery protocol with better anonymity properties and
+more functionality.

 # Transports

-Waku v2 is built in top of libp2p, and like libp2p it strives to be transport agnostic.
+Waku v2 is built on top of libp2p, and like libp2p, it strives to be transport agnostic.
-We define a set of recommended transports in order to achieve a baseline of interoperability between clients.
+We define a set of RECOMMENDED transports in order to achieve a baseline of interoperability between clients.

-This section describes these recommended transports.

-Waku client implementations SHOULD support the TCP transport.
+Waku v2 node implementations SHOULD support the TCP transport.

-Where TCP is supported it MUST be enabled for both dialing and listening, even if other transports are available.
+Where TCP is supported, it MUST be enabled for both dialing and listening,
+even if other transports are available.

-Waku v2 nodes where the environment do not allow to use TCP directly, MAY use other transports.
+Waku v2 nodes, whose environment do not allow use of TCP directly,
+MAY use other transports.

-A Waku v2 node SHOULD support secure websockets for bidirectional communication streams, for example in a web browser context.
+A Waku v2 node SHOULD support secure websockets for bidirectional communication streams,
+for example in a web browser context.

 A node MAY support unsecure websockets if required by the application or running environment.

 ### Discovery domain